England’s World Cup nerve faces Australia test

 LONDON: Are England just a bunch of “flat-track bullies”?
 That’s the uncomfortable question facing Eoin Morgan’s side as they look to get their World Cup campaign back on track against arch-rivals Australia.

 Despite their second defeat of the pool phase following an earlier loss to Pakistan, the tournament hosts remained in the top four and on course for a semi-final spot.
-But England, bidding to win the World Cup for the first time, cannot afford many more slip-ups in their remaining pool fixtures against fellow title contenders Australia, India and New Zealand — teams they have not defeated at a World Cup since 1992.
+But England, bidding to win the World Cup for the first time, cannot afford many more slip-ups in their remaining pool fixtures.

-England’s rise to the top of the one-day international rankings since their woeful first-round exit at the 2015 World Cup has been based on aggressive batting.
-They have twice posted a world record score at this level in the intervening four years, including the current mark of 481-6 against Australia at Trent Bridge just over 12 months ago.
-Doubts, however, persist about England’s ability to bat in less than ideal conditions for shot-making.
-Their problems were summed up against Sri Lanka when Moeen Ali marked his 100th ODI by hitting a six, only to try to repeat the shot next ball and hole out to leave England 170-6.
+England’s rise to the top of the One-day International rankings since their woeful first-round exit at the 2015 World Cup has been based on aggressive batting.
+Doubts, however, persist about their ability to bat in less than ideal conditions for shot-making.

-Former England captain Michael Vaughan was unimpressed, writing in Britain’s Daily Telegraph: “He (Moeen) was there to win the game but it was dumb cricket taking on the man at long off having just hit the ball for six.”

-According to research by cricket statisticians CricViz, on the 11 toughest one-day pitches for batting England have played on since losing to Pakistan in the 2017 semi-finals of the Champions Trophy on a slow Cardiff surface, they have lost five.
-By contrast, on the 11 best pitches for batting they have played on since then, Morgan’s men have won nine.
-England’s problems have been compounded by the absence of Jason Roy from their past two matches, with a torn hamstring threatening to sideline the in-form opener from the Australia clash as well.
-Yet while former players such as Vaughan bemoaned England’s lack of nous against Sri Lanka, Jos Buttler said the problem was they were not aggressive enough.
-“I think we were a little bit passive as a group,” said the usually big-hitting Buttler, who made just 10 before becoming the last of four wickets for veteran paceman Lasith Malinga.
+England’s problems have also been compounded by the absence of Jason Roy from their past two matches, with a torn hamstring sidelining the in-form opener from the Australia clash as well.

 LONDON: Are England just a bunch of “flat-track bullies”?
 That’s the uncomfortable question facing Eoin Morgan’s side as they look to get their World Cup campaign back on track against arch-rivals Australia.

 Despite their second defeat of the pool phase following an earlier loss to Pakistan, the tournament hosts remained in the top four and on course for a semi-final spot.
-But England, bidding to win the World Cup for the first time, cannot afford many more slip-ups in their remaining pool fixtures against fellow title contenders Australia, India and New Zealand — teams they have not defeated at a World Cup since 1992.
+But England, bidding to win the World Cup for the first time, cannot afford many more slip-ups in their remaining pool fixtures.

-England’s rise to the top of the one-day international rankings since their woeful first-round exit at the 2015 World Cup has been based on aggressive batting.
-They have twice posted a world record score at this level in the intervening four years, including the current mark of 481-6 against Australia at Trent Bridge just over 12 months ago.
-Doubts, however, persist about England’s ability to bat in less than ideal conditions for shot-making.
-Their problems were summed up against Sri Lanka when Moeen Ali marked his 100th ODI by hitting a six, only to try to repeat the shot next ball and hole out to leave England 170-6.
+England’s rise to the top of the One-day International rankings since their woeful first-round exit at the 2015 World Cup has been based on aggressive batting.
+Doubts, however, persist about their ability to bat in less than ideal conditions for shot-making.

-Former England captain Michael Vaughan was unimpressed, writing in Britain’s Daily Telegraph: “He (Moeen) was there to win the game but it was dumb cricket taking on the man at long off having just hit the ball for six.”

-According to research by cricket statisticians CricViz, on the 11 toughest one-day pitches for batting England have played on since losing to Pakistan in the 2017 semi-finals of the Champions Trophy on a slow Cardiff surface, they have lost five.
-By contrast, on the 11 best pitches for batting they have played on since then, Morgan’s men have won nine.
-England’s problems have been compounded by the absence of Jason Roy from their past two matches, with a torn hamstring threatening to sideline the in-form opener from the Australia clash as well.
-Yet while former players such as Vaughan bemoaned England’s lack of nous against Sri Lanka, Jos Buttler said the problem was they were not aggressive enough.
-“I think we were a little bit passive as a group,” said the usually big-hitting Buttler, who made just 10 before becoming the last of four wickets for veteran paceman Lasith Malinga.
+England’s problems have also been compounded by the absence of Jason Roy from their past two matches, with a torn hamstring sidelining the in-form opener from the Australia clash as well.